Tawsif7492/Tic-Tac-Toe-Game/README.md

 ## Installation

-1. Clone this repository to your local machine using:
+1. Clone this repository to your local machine using: https://github.com/Tawsif7492/Tic-Tac-Toe-Game.git
+2. Change directory to the project folder: cd Tic-Tac-Toe-Game
+3. Run the game using Python: python main.py

+## Usage

+- Click on the empty cells to place your symbol.
+- The game will indicate whose turn it is (Player 1 or Player 2).
+- The game will detect and display the winner when a player wins.
+- If all cells are filled and there's no winner, the game will end in a draw.

+## Contributing

+Contributions are welcome!
+If you find a bug or have an enhancement in mind, feel free to submit an issue or a pull request.